microsoft/service-fabric-observer/Documentation/Observers.md

 #### Encrypting your secrets

 It is very important that you generate an encrypted Connection String or Account Key string in a supported way: Use Service Fabric's Invoke-ServiceFabricEncryptText PowerShell cmdlet with your Cluster thumbprint or cert name/location.
 Please see the [related documentation with samples](https://docs.microsoft.com/en-us/powershell/module/servicefabric/invoke-servicefabricencrypttext?view=azureservicefabricps).
 It is really easy to do!
+Non-encrypted strings are supported, but we do not recommend using them.
+The decision is yours to own.

 Also, since FO runs as NetworkUser by default, you will need to supply a SecretsCertificate setting in ApplicationManifest.xml which will enable FO to run as unprivileged user and access your private key for the cert installed on the local machine.
 This section is already present in ApplicationManifest.xml.
-Just add the thumbprint you used to create your encrypted connection string and a friendly name for the cert.
+Just add the thumbprint you used to create your encrypted connection string or account key and a friendly name for the cert.
 If you do not do this, then you will need to run FO as System in order for decryption of your connection string to work and for blob uploads to succeed.

-As always, if you want to monitor services that are running as System user (or Admin user), you must run FabricObserver as System user.
-In this case, you do not need to set SecretsCertificate.
+***As always, if you want to monitor services that are running as System user (or Admin user), you must run FabricObserver as System user.*** In the FO-as-System-user case, you do not need to set SecretsCertificate.

 SecretsCertificate configuration in ApplicationManifest.xml: